CSUEB-CS401-02-SP25-Group-Project-1/parking-garage-system/design/Design_Document.md

 - `Employee`
 - `Undefined`: Default value before the user role is specified
 ### Customer Class
-- Not to be confused with the `CustomerGUI`, this class is server side and does not handle input directly; it instead processes authenticated actions sent over the network via `Message` packets
+- Not to be confused with the `CustomerGUI`, this class is server side and does not handle input directly
-- The `Customer` class does not handle outgoing messages directly; instead, the `Server` calls its methods and returns the result to the `CustomerGUI` as a `Message` packet over the network
+- The `Server` calls `Customer` methods, and returns the result to the `CustomerGUI` as a `Message` object over the network
+	- All `Message` handling is done by the `Server`
 - Inherits from the `User` class and, thus, becomes associated with a specific `Garage` upon initialization
-- Customers do not have a unique user ID; the system uses ticket-based identification since actions like valet parking or shared ticket use are possible
+- Customers do not have a unique user ID
-- The `Customer` class is designed to facilitate and validate customer actions, such as parking, paying, and checking space availability
+- The `Customer` class contains all feasible customer actions, such as parking, paying, and checking space availability
 - Upon receiving a valid ticket ID, the system associates the ticket with the `Customer` object, allowing further actions like payment
 - Has a method to request a new ticket, which returns the ticket's string ID if the garage has space available
 - Provides a method to check the number of available spaces in the customer's assigned garage (returns an integer)